 - Hard to block and shape the way you want it… unable to completely block out ripples from increase rounds in circular yoke sweaters

-- Not good for the environment (not biodegradable, releases microplastic into the water when washed)
+- Not environmentally friendly- not biodegradable, releases microplastics into the water when washed

 - Melts with heat (acrylic yarn is manufactured plastic)